joshuatuan/metacrafters-submissions/eth+avax_project_module_4/README.md

 4. Check your contract on [Snowtrace](https://testnet.snowtrace.io/).

 ## Testing the Contract
-To test the contract, leverage [Remix](https://remix.ethereum.org/):
+To test the contract, use [Remix IDE](https://remix.ethereum.org/):

 1. Copy the Solidity code into a new file.
 2. Select the appropriate compiler version, preferably **0.8.20** or above.